 SIERRA LEONE BROADCASTING COOPERATION (SLBC)

-In 1934 the Sierra Leone Broadcasting Service (SLBS) was formed in Freetown, making it the earliest English language radio broadcast service in West Africa.
-Television broadcasts started in 1963 as cooperation between the SLBS and commercial interests.
+In 1934 the Sierra Leone Broadcasting Service (SLBS) was formed in Freetown, making it the earliest English Language radio broadcast service in West Africa.
+Television broadcast started in 1963 as cooperation between the SLBS and commercial interests.
 Coverage was extended to all districts in 1978 when the service was also upgraded to colour.

-The SLBC was formed in April 2010, when the government-owned Sierra Leone Broadcasting Services (SLBS) merged with the United Nations peacekeeping radio station Radio UNAMSIL
+The SLBC was formed in April 2010, when the government owned Sierra Leone Broadcasting Service (SLBS) merged with the United Nations peacekeeping radio station Radio UNAMSIL.

-The Sierra Leone Broadcasting Cooperation (SLBC) is the national radio and television broadcaster in Sierra Leone.
-It is owned by the government of Sierra Leone and is a branch of the Sierra Leone Ministry of Information and Communications.
-It is theoretically regulated by the SLBC Act 2010 and Independent Media Commission (IMC).
-The SLBC primarily broadcasts the national television and regional radio service from its headquarters in the New England neighbourhood of Freetown.
-Regional stations provide FM radio services in Bo, Kenema, Kailahun, Makeni, Magburaka and Koidu.
+The Sierra Leone Broadcasting Corporation (SLBC) is the national radio and television broadcaster in Sierra Leone.
+It is owned by the government and people of Sierra Leone, supervised by the Sierra Leone Ministry of Information and Civic Education.
+It is theoretically regulated by the SLBC Act 2010 and the Independent Media Commission (IMC).
+The SLBC primarily broadcasts the national television and regional radio services from its headquarters in the New England neighborhood of Freetown.
+Regional stations provide fm radio services in Bo, Kenema, Kailahun, Makeni, Magburaka, and Kono.

 STATEMENT OF PURPOSE

-In all matters related to broadcasting, observation of the IMC Media Code of Conduct and the direction of the Independent Media Commission must be acknowledged and abided by.
+In all matters related to broadcasting, the SLBC abides by the IMC Media Code of Conduct.

 <<Back>> |